 The orchard and fields are open to families and school groups, with the goal of increasing interest in agriculture.

 Eplegaarden offers the best experience of Wisconsin apple orchards with a nod to the owners’ Norwegian heritage.
-It is all about autumn fun here, with pumpkin and apple picking, hay rides, delicious treats, and many other things to do.
+It is all about autumn fun here, with apple and pumpkin picking, hay rides, delicious treats, and many other things to do.

 The orchard is a popular spot for school groups and families.
 Apple season starts in August and continues into October, with varieties like Akane, McIntosh, Zestar, Cortland, Golden Delicious, Haralson, Northern Spy, and Melrose.

 There are plenty of treats in the farm store.
-You can find fresh apple cider, cider doughnuts, and honey that is raised from the orchard’s own beehives.
+You can find fresh apple cider, cider doughnuts, and honey raised from the orchard’s own beehives.

 Quednow’s Heirloom Apple Orchard is located near Elkhorn, Wisconsin.
 The goal here is to grow heirloom apple varieties with the methods that have been used for centuries.
 Fruit here is grown using integrated pest management, which lets growers use fewer pesticides.